William Henry Gleason: Post Civil War

 Gleason and his sons converted the building into the prosperous Hotel Granada during the 1890s.
 It served the typical tourists of the day, sportsmen seeking fish and game.
 The two-story coquina hotel was destroyed by fire in 1902.
-The charred building symbolized the end of an era which coincided with the death of the Lt.
-Governor the same year.
+The charred building symbolized the end of an era which coincided with the death of the lieutenant governor the same year.

-Legacy
+Family

 Gleason's younger son, Captain George Griffin Gleason, died in 1918 from pneumonia contracted when he had Spanish flu.